 Their new brand however, would change that perception, and their corporate image.

 What message does the new brand convey?
 Their new name, Veriato, is fresh and sounds like a modern tech startup.
 It comes from the Latin, veritas, meaning truth.
 In common Italian parlance, often adding -ato at the end of a word, denotes a place.
 Veriato can be loosely understood to mean a “Place of, or for, Truth”.
 Noble intentions and a strong narrative for their new name.

-In the corporate world, media bombards us with daily revelations about information leaks and a growing cast of characters from Edward Snowden, Julian Assange, Wikileaks and Anonymous—to former FBI Director James Comey and former Obama Attorney General Loretta Lynch.
-Vladimir Putin, President Donald Trump, Chairman Xi and other global players bring this issue to front of mind on a daily basis.
+Media bombards us with daily revelations about information leaks and a growing cast of characters from Edward Snowden, Julian Assange, Wikileaks and Anonymous—to former FBI Director James Comey and fears of the “deep state”.
 Scandal drives the news cycle and fear powers the security market.

 In this environment, Veriato sees themselves as guardians.
-Their role is to protect the corporations from intrusion and internal leaks.
+Their role is to protect the corporation from intrusion and internal leaks.
 They safeguard sensitive information and a company’s intellectual property—its IP.

 Their software increases productivity among employees and keeps them moving in the right direction.
 Their new product, RansomSafe, provides detection, backup and recovery to shield their clients from Ransomware, a booming threat on the horizon.
 While a staffer who likes to browse YouTube during work hours might not appreciate their employee monitoring software, the C Suite and management surely does.
 In the business space, Veriato certainly provides a needed service, and allows each company to set their own limits.
 You decide what constitutes bad behavior, and you manage your company’s own culture.